18 Mar Cryptocompliance 101: Monetary Instrument Log Explained For Crypto AML

 Generally speaking, every cryptocurrency business should be aware that the monetary instrument rule exists and that they must be able to produce all associated data or customer records at the Monetary Instrument Log level upon request.

 The consequences for individuals or financial institutions that fail to keep appropriate records, including those specified in the monetary instrument rule are often severe; they include major fines and even prison time.

-If you have any doubts as to what is required of your crypto AML program by regulators, do not hesitate to contact BitAML for a consultation.
-You can do so by filling out the form below.
+If you have any doubts as to what is required of your crypto AML program by regulators, do not hesitate to contact BitAML for a free consultation.